MammaMiaTeam/NSMB-Code-Reference/guidelines.md

 ### Storage Objects
 Structs are to be used when the object purely consists of variables or has only a constructor with a few accompanying members / functions.

 Classes are used for inheritance, when a vtable exists or are simply larger.
-They always take public as their visibility specifier (members and inheritance), eexceptions may exist.
+They always take public as their visibility specifier (members and inheritance), exceptions may exist.

 Both classes and structs can *only* have static functions if the following conditions are met:
 - The static is used in a class-related context